 Doctoral degrees in addiction and recovery open the door to high-level clinical and executive positions.
 Colleges and universities generally offer either a Ph.D. in psychology or a doctor of professional counseling (DPC) degree with a concentration in addiction studies.
 The former emphasizes research and teaching, while the latter focuses on practical skill application in clinical settings.

-Ph.D. or DPC programs typically require 50-80 credits; students generally earn their degree in 4-7 years.
-They spend the first two years completing required classes in areas like addictive behaviors and substance abuse, appraisal and psychometrics, and advanced counseling skills and techniques.
+Ph.D. and DPC programs typically require 50-80 credits, and students generally graduate in 4-7 years.
+They spend the first two years completing required classes in areas such as addictive behaviors and substance abuse, appraisal and psychometrics, and advanced counseling skills and techniques.
 They spend the remaining time conducting research, writing, and completing field experiences to prepare for their dissertation defense.

 Postsecondary teachers provide classroom instruction in their area of expertise.
 They help students find internships, navigate degree plans, and prepare for post-graduation goals.
 College and university professors also pursue their own research, publishing findings in scholarly journals and presenting at academic conferences.
 Within their departments, they assist with curriculum development and student recruitment.

 Clinical psychologists identify and diagnose behavioral, emotional, and psychological issues.
 They work with clients to define goals and develop treatment/action plans.
-These professionals also teach and pursue their own research.
+These professionals may also teach and pursue their own research.
 Clinical psychologists must earn a doctorate approved by the American Psychological Association.
-They then complete post-degree fellowship programs and apply for state licensure.
+They then complete postgraduate fellowship programs and apply for state licensure.

 When working in academic settings, research scientists focus on gathering, evaluating, and presenting knowledge.
 They keep abreast of developments in their field and collaborate with colleagues on projects and publications.
 Research scientists can also work for private companies and government entities.
 There, they conduct research and apply findings to develop products, services, and programs.